-Our objective is to reduce the computation time of a sub-job to the point until the two application components show the same computation between the exchange points, i.e., tCFD, N = tMD, N .
-From Eqn.
-11 and Eqn.
-12, an optimal number of processors distributed for the CFD subtask would be:
+Our objective is to reduce the computation time of a sub-job to the point where the two application components show the same computation between the exchange points, i.e., tCFD, N = tMD, N .
+Derived from Eq.
+11 and Eq.
+12, the optimal number of processors distributed for the CFD subtask would be: